TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Data Provider*

-        A data provider is a data source that can be used by other components within the TYPO3 system.
+        A data provider is a data source that can be used by other components in the TYPO3 system.
 Data providers are commonly used for passing on data in the backend (for example defining available icons, item keys and values).